 Wrestling Heritage A - Z

-Barry Willis: the son of Johnny Willis and was one of the youngest professionals at the time aged just sixteen after a championship winning schoolboy amateur career: Marty Jones was a contemporary He had a baptism of fire when he was matched against Keith (Blood Boots) Martinelli.
+Barry Williamson shortened his surname to Willis, as had his dad, Johnny Willis.
+He was one of the youngest professionals at the time aged just sixteen after a championship winning schoolboy amateur career.
+Marty Jones was a contemporary.
+He had a baptism of fire when he was matched against Keith (Blood Boots) Martinelli.
 Barry survived and went on to a successful career with both Joint Promotions and on the Independents.

 Barry had his own hairdressing business up the road from his dad's pub which meant that wrestling bouts had to be fairly local because of the business.

 He remembers bouts with Ian "Mad Dog" Wilson, Sugar Ray Francis, Pete Lindberg, Alec Burton and Eddie Rose.
 Barry still misses the wrestling life and wishes he could do it all over again (except the Martinelli bit)!

 Johnny Willis: a popular middleweight of the 50s and 60s who was from Sale in Manchester.
 Johnny had bouts against the likes of Tommy Mann, Danny Flynn, Fred Woolley and Alf Cadman.
 In fact Alf broke Johnny's leg in one hard fought bout.
 Johnny became a well-known referee on the Independent circuit in the later stages of his career as well as being landlord of the Charlestown pub just up the road from Booth Hall Children's Hospital and Bogart Hole Clough in North Manchester.
 Johnny fathered another good wrestler, Barry Willis.
 The father and son teamed up as the Willis Boys for tag matches in the late 60s and early 80s and Johnny's last bout was a tag with Barry versus Sugar Ray Francis and Johnny Jordan , a venue for which Barry still has the poster.